umr-marbec/datarmor-documentation/README.md

 ```

 The `-l mem` specifies the requested memory, `-l walltime` specifies the requested calculation time.

-Interactive jobs are used to move/copy heavy data files (movies, model forcings, model outputs, etc.) from one place to another.

 Job is ended by typing `exit` on the terminal.